neopragma/cobol-unit-test/README.md

 Atm. we are not making more pull requests to the original source, as the ones we allready have made, are not processed.

-The only new feature in this version is SECTION mocking.

-The rest is bug fixing, stability fixes, performance fixes, and removal of warnings from the z/OS compiler.

 ## Changes from master
 ### Features:
 * Added section mocking.